jacobaustin123/Titan/README.md

 # Loch
-A CUDA-based physics simulation sandbox using springs and masses to simulate flexible robots and other mechanical objects.
+acc CUDA-based physics simulation sandbox using springs and masses to simulate flexible robots and other mechanical objects.
 Built in C++ but with a Python wrapper.

 ## Some temporary notes for compiling using CLion